Widdringtonia nodiflora

 Common names: (Afr) Bergsapree, Bergsipres.
 (Eng) Cape Cypress, Cedar, Mountain Cedar, Mountain Cypress. (isiZulu) Unwele-lwe-entaba, Unwelelwentaba.
 (Tshivenda) Thaululo.
 Cedar refers to large evergreen, cone-producing plants that usually yield fragrant, durable trees.

-Family: Cupressaceae (the conifer and cypress family) has about 28 genera and in excess of 130 species.
-This family is part of the Gymnosperm (naked seeded) group and has Trees that are usually evergreen, monoecious with male and female cones in the same tree.
+Family: Cupressaceae (Cypress family is a family of conifers) has about 28 genera and in excess of 130 species.
+This family is part of the Gymnosperm (naked seeded) group and Plants are usually evergreen and monoecious with male and female cones in the same plant or sub-dioecious with male and female on separate plants.
 The initially small and needle-like Leaves mature into being narrow and scale-like.
 They collectively hide the young stem surface.
 Reproductive structures lack a perianth (calyx and corolla).
-The Male cones are up to 2cm long and pollen grains lack wings or airbladders and are situated on the abaxial surface of the scales.
+The Male cones are up to 2cm long and pollen grains lack wings or air-bladders and are situated on the abaxial surface of the scales.
 In the Female cones, the scales have ovules on the adaxial side.
 The usually small Seeds are generally in woody, now gaping, leathery or fleshy cones.
-The seeds tend to have narrow wings.
+The sightly flattened seeds tend to have 2 narrow wings.

-Name derivation: Widdringtonia – named after Captain Widdrington (1787-1856) of the Royal Navy who published a book on European pines in the 19th century. nodiflora – bearing “flowers” at the nodes.
+Name derivation: Widdringtonia – named after Captain Widdrington (1787-1856) of the Royal Navy who published a book on European pines in the 19th century. nodiflora – bearing “flowers” – referring to the cones that develop at the nodes.
 The numbers of species in the genus Widdringtonia has been reduced and currently stands at three.
 The other 2 are W. schwarzii and W. cedarbergensis.

 Conservation: National Status: L C: (Least Concern).
 Assessment: 2004 (J.E.
 Victor).
 These trees are slightly threatened due to fires and human use.